sk97045/booknotes/system-design/system-design-interview/chapter11 - Design a Notification System/README.md

  * Service 1 to N - services which send notifications within our system
  * Notification servers - provide APIs for sending notifications.
 Visible to internal services or verified clients.
 Do basic validation.
 Fetch notification templates from database.
 Put notification data in message queues for parallel processing.
  * Cache - user info, device info, notification templates
- * DB - stores data about users, notifications, settings, etc.
+ * DB - stores data about users, notifications, settings like - email/sms opt-in/opt-out, etc.
  * Message queues - Remove dependencies across components.
 They serve as buffers for notifications to be sent out.
 Each notification provider has a different message queue assigned to avoid outages in one third-party provider to affect the rest.
  * Workers - pull notification events from message queues and send them to corresponding third-party services.
  * Third-party services - already covered in initial design.